FilippaKissmeyer/ATDL_assignment3/README.md

 ---

-## DAVIS and MOSE dataset setup
+## SeCVOS dataset setup

-### DAVIS

-We now download and unzip the DAVIS Semi-supervised dataset in 480p (used for metrics on the website for DAVIS dataset).
-SAM2 paper references that they follow official evaluation tools.
+We now download and unzip the SeCVOS Semi-supervised dataset

 ```bash
 cd ..